fernandojunior/financial-fraud-detection/README.md

 #### Python

-The project was wrote in Python 3, and work with later as well.
+The project was written in Python 3, and work with later as well.

 #### Libraries